Instructions for Maynooth University Research Postgraduate Studies Application

 - All applicants MUST note their Postgraduate Studies 8 digit application number which will be given at the final stage of the application procedure.
 All supplementary documentation forwarded to the Postgraduate Applications Centre MUST be marked with your Postgraduate Application Number.

 - Please submit all documentation on A4 (or equivalent) size paper.
 All documentation must be either uploaded via the "My Account" link or posted to the Postgraduate Applications Centre, 1 Courthouse Square, Galway, Ireland.
 This information should arrive within 10 working days of submitting your application online.
-Your application can be assessed only when this information is received.
+Your application can be assessed only when this information is received and the application fee is paid.

 - Supporting documentation or information that cannot be submitted at the time of application (e.g. future exam sittings, English language exams) may be submitted at a later stage either by uploading via the "My Account" link or by posting to the Postgraduate Applications Centre.

-- If you have a disability that prevents you from completing the online application please advise the Postgraduate Admissions Officer at NUI Maynooth who will arrange an application in an agreed accessible format.
+- If you have a disability that prevents you from completing the online application please advise the Postgraduate Admissions Officer at Maynooth University who will arrange an application in an agreed accessible format.

 - After you have entered your application details, you will be expected to pay a non-refundable application fee payment of €50.
 This payment may be made by credit card (MasterCard/Visa) or debit card (Laser).
-It is also possible to pay by Bank Draft or by Bank Transfer although payments by these methods are subject to an additional administration charge of €5.
+Please note non-Irish visa debit cards are not accepted.
+It is also possible to pay by Bank Transfer although payments by these methods are subject to an additional administration charge of €5.
 Should an applicant wish to make an additional application of a different type (i.e. taught or research), the applicant will get this additional application fee free of charge.

 - Please note that applicants from outside of the EU may be expected to obtain a study visa for entry into Ireland to pursue their studies.
 Under current immigration regulations available from the Department of Justice, Equality and Law Reform, it is not possible to obtain a study visa where you are pursuing a part-time programme.
 If you are an applicant from outside the EU and are applying for a part time course it is your responsibility to determine whether under Irish regulations nationals from your home country are required to obtain a study visa.